cmprsk/valkyrie/README.md

 How to contribute:
 1. Log in your GitHub account and open an issue, or
 2. Fork the project, modify and make a pull request.

+Contributions to the clinical research open notebook:
+1. Go to the site branch in https://github.com/fhcflx/valkyrie/tree/gh-pages,
+2. Open an issue, make a pull request.
 ```

 ---------------------------------